 This trend reflects an increase in operations by QGAir, Polair, LifeFlight, and various training Activities.

-In 2021, Australia’s peak industry body, the Australian Airports Association awarded Archerfield Airport the Australian Metro Airport of the Year.
+In 2021 and again in 2024, Australia’s peak industry body, the Australian Airports Association awarded Archerfield Airport the Australian Metro Airport of the Year.

 In 2015, the Terminal building was significantly refurbished, resulting in Heritage and Interior Design awards at the 2015 Brisbane Regional Architecture Awards.